IBM-ICP-CoC/ICP-311-Install/docs/setupall.md

     There are two scripts that will help you prapare your virtual machines for installation of ICP.
     [modify_fs_v2.sh](files/modify_fs_v2.sh) will prepare the disks and move the `/var` and `/opt` directories to the two additional disks provisioned when the VMs were created.
     [install_prereqs.sh](files/install_prereqs.sh) takes care of installing MOST of what you will need for the prerequisites.
+    I would encourage you to look at the contents of these scripts to understand what they do.
+It should also be noted that they are specific to RHEL, so if your using another OS, such as Ubuntu you will have to perform these steps manually using the proper os commands.

 #Install Prerequisites